Ottoman Empire: Military

-The modernization of the Ottoman Empire in the 19th century started with the military.
+The modernisation of the Ottoman Empire in the 19th century started with the military.
 In 1826 Sultan Mahmud II abolished the Janissary corps and established the modern Ottoman army.
 He named them as the Nizam-ı Cedid (New Order).
 The Ottoman army was also the first institution to hire foreign experts and send its officers for training in western European countries.
 Consequently, the Young Turks movement began when these relatively young and newly trained men returned with their education.